 According to the MNRE, India has the potential to generate 21 GW from small hydropower from around 7,133 sites.
-Currently, 1,167 plants contribute 5 GW with an additional 102 plants in various stages of completion.16 Although it requires relatively higher investment, small hydro projects have a long lifespan with minimal operation and maintenance costs, efficiency ranging from 70% to 90%, and dispatchability where pondage is available, making them suitable for complementing other variable renewable generation sources.
+Currently, 1,167 plants contribute 5 GW with an additional 102 plants in various stages of completion.
+Although it initially requires a relatively higher investment, small hydro projects have a long lifespan with minimal operation and maintenance costs, efficiency ranging from 70% to 90%, and dispatchability where pondage is available, making them suitable for complementing other variable renewable generation sources.